codeigniter4/CodeIgniter4/user_guide_src/source/database/transactions.rst

 Managing Errors
 ===============

+When you have ``DBDebug`` true in your **app/Config/Database.php** file, if a query error occurs, all the queries will be rolled backed, and an exception will be thrown.
+So you'll see a standard error page.

-If you have error reporting enabled in your **app/Config/Database.php** file you'll see a standard error message if the commit was unsuccessful.
-If debugging is turned off, you can manage your own errors like this:
+If the ``DBDebug`` is false, you can manage your own errors like this:

 .. literalinclude:: transactions/003.php